Michael-F-Ellis/tbon/README.md

   * By default, the pitch of each note is placed above or below its predecessor based on which interval is smaller.
     * Thus, `c g` will put the g below the c since the 4th below is smaller than the 5th above.
     * To select the more distant upper pitch, you'd write `c ^g`
-    * Similarly you'd write 'c /d' to put choose the d a 7th below the c.
+    * Similarly you'd write `c /d` to put choose the d a 7th below the c.
     * Use multiple octave marks to move by more than 1 octave, e.g. `\\c` or `^^c` to move down or up by 2 octaves.
     * The first pitch in a melody is relative to Middle C (midi #60).
     * Example: